emojisum/emojisum/emoji/README.md

 preserved, and that any substantive changes or deletions from the original are clearly marked.

-A pointer to the latest version of the canonical JSON is the URL: [http://emoji.thisco.de/draft/emojimap.json](http://emoji.thisco.de/draft/emojimap.json)
+The latest version of the canonical JSON is the URL: https://raw.githubusercontent.com/emojisum/emojisum/master/emoji/emojimap.json
-A pointer to the latest version of this spec the URL: [http://emoji.thisco.de/draft/](http://emoji.thisco.de/draft/) Related documentation in can be found at the URL: [http://emoji.thisco.de/](http://emoji.thisco.de/)
+The latest version of this spec the URL: https://github.com/emojisum/emojisum/blob/master/emoji/README.md Related documentation in can be found at the URL: [github.com/emojisum/emojisum](http://github.com/emojisum/emojisum/)

 ## Abstract